molily/learning-react/5-flickr-search/README.md

 - Behavior:
   - Renders a clickable photo thumbnail.
-  - If the user clicks on a photo in the results, PhotoList calls `onFocusPhoto` passing the photo object.
+  - If the user clicks on the photo, PhotoItem calls `onFocusPhoto` passing the photo object.
 - props:
   - photos: Array&lt;Object>
   - onFocusPhoto: Function